nlesc-km3net/k40gen/docs/challenge/challenge.md

 ### Notes and Dependencies

-The k40gen package is implemented in C++17 and uses CMake as its build system.
-Python bindings for the `generate(...)` function are also available, but are probably less relevant to this challenge.
-They can be disabled at build time by passing `-DENABLE_PYTHON=FALSE` to cmake when configuring.
+The k40gen package is implemented in C++17 and uses a combination of CMake for the C++ part, and distutils for the Python part as its build system.

+Since the python bindings are not very relevant for this challenge, it is suggested to use a direct CMake build instead of using the included `setup.py` to build the [k40gen](k40gen_repo).
+The Python bindings can be disabled by passing `-DENABLE_PYTHON=FALSE` to cmake when configuring.

 #### C++17
 The package requires a C++17-compliant compiler and standard library